-The IDT72T51433/72T51443/72T51453 multi-queue flow-control devices are single chip within which anywhere between 1 and 16 discrete FIFO queues can be setup.
+The IDT72T51333/72T51343/72T51353 multi-queue flow-control devices are single chip within which anywhere between 1 and 8 discrete FIFO queues can be setup.
 All queues within the device have a common data input bus, (write port) and a common data output bus, (read port).
 Data written into the write port is directed to a respective queue via an internal de-multiplex operation, addressed by the user.
 Data read from the read port is accessed from a respective queue via an internal multiplex operation, addressed by the user.
 Data writes and reads can be performed at high speeds up to 200MHz, with access times of 3.6ns.
 Data write and read operations are totally independent of each other, a queue maybe selected on the write port and a different queue on the read port or both ports may select the same queue simultaneously.

 The device provides Full flag and Output Valid flag status for the queue selected for write and read operations respectively.
 Also a Programmable Almost Full and Programmable Almost Emptyflag for each queue is provided.
-Two 8 bit programmable flag busses are available, providing status of queues not selected for write or read operations.
-When 8 or less queues are configured in the device these flag busses provide an individual flag per queue, when more than 8 queues are used, either a Polled or Direct mode of bus operation provides the flag busses with all queues status.
+Two 8 bit programmable flag busses are available, providing status of all queues, including queues not selected for write or read operations, these flag busses provide an individual flag per queue.